jiaoshuntian/ivory-operator/docs/content/architecture/scheduling.md

 for you without any additional configuration required!

-IVYO's default scheduling constraints for HA is implemented for the various Pods comprising a IvorySQL cluster, specifically to ensure the Operator always deploys a High-Availability cluster architecture by default.
+IVYO's default scheduling constraints for HA is implemented for the various Pods comprising an IvorySQL cluster, specifically to ensure the Operator always deploys a High-Availability cluster architecture by default.

  Using Pod Topology Spread Constraints, the general scheduling guidelines are as